truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Blue/green deployments
 * In compute engine, use DNS switch to migrate requests from one load balancer to another
-* * In kubernetes, configure your service to route to the new pods using labels
+* In kubernetes, configure your service to route to the new pods using labels
       * Simple configuration change
-* In app Engine or Cloud run, use the Traffic splitting feature
+* In app Engine or Cloud run, use the Traffic splitting feature (100% Blue 0% Green -> 0% Blue 100% Green )

 #### Traffic-splitting deployments
 * In compute engine, configure the load balancer to enable Traffic splitting